 Chris McCreight will fight in Albany to root out corruption on all levels.

-Here are ten reform positions he believes are key to cleaning up our system and putting the people back in charge of their government:
+Here are eight reform positions he believes are key to cleaning up our system and putting the people back in charge of their government:

 1) Full-time legislature.
 We must end second jobs and outside income for legislators.
 Being an elected official is an honor, not a way to get rich.